CarlosAdrian25/PROYECTOS/README.md

 - 👋 Hi, I’m @CarlosAdrian25
 - 👀 I’m interested in coding and music
-- 🌱 I’m currently learning books
+- 🌱 I’m currently learning html, css, c# and python
 - 💞️ I’m looking to collaborate on the working
 - 📫 How to reach me whit coding in python